 Fitness Myths: Turning Fat into Muscle

 It's fair to say fitness comes with its fair share of myths.
 Everything in life does, but when something is as diverse as your health, it's bound to have a few white lies and old wives tales thrown into the mix.
 Most of it is harmless, but sometimes, it can really be misleading.
 We're here to help cut that out.
-One of these myths is that with the right workout, you can turn your excess fat into muscle mass.
+One of these myths is that you can turn your excess fat into muscle mass with the right workout.
 Sadly, we have bad news.
 That is just not the case.

 So, as we've brushed over, to lose fat, you need to be burning calories.
 Just fewer than you need to maintain your current weight, specifically.
 That's one of the fundamentals of weight loss.
 Ultimately, to lose weight, you need to be having an overall calorie deficit of around 200-500 calories per day, ideally through exercise and through diet.